Customer Service: +33 (0)6 08 13 01 58

 Renowned for its expertise in medals and jewelry, the House collaborates with great artists such as César, Niki de Saint-Phalle, Claude and François-Xavier Lalanne to reinterpret its creations.

-Since 2018 , Camille Toupet , artistic director of the House, has revisited historical know-how such as bas-relief, stamping, grand feu enamel and engraving .
+Since 2018 , Camille Toupet , the Maison's artistic director, has been revisiting historical techniques such as bas-relief, stamping, grand feu enamel and engraving .

 Jewelry and ecological responsibility